SimonDarksideJ/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/09_shadows_effect/index.md

 We would need to have a `ShadowBuffer` for each light source, but if we did, then when the light was being rendered, we could pass in the `ShadowBuffer` as an additional texture resource to the `_pointLightEffect.fx`, and use the pixel value of the `ShadowBuffer` to mask the light source.

-In the sequence below, the left image is the just the `LightBuffer`.
+In the sequence below, the left image is just the `LightBuffer`.
 The middle image is the `ShadowBuffer`, and the right image is the product of the two images.
-Any pixel in the `ShadowBuffer` that was `white` means the final image uses the color from the `LightBuffer`, and any `black` pixel from the `ShaodwBuffer` becomes black in the final image as well.
+Any pixel in the `ShadowBuffer` that was `white` means the final image uses the color from the `LightBuffer`, and any `black` pixel from the `ShadowBuffer` becomes black in the final image as well.
 The multiplication of the `LightBuffer` and `ShadowBuffer` complete the shadow effect.

 | The `LightBuffer`                                         | The `ShadowBuffer`                                       | The multiplication of the two images                                     |
 | --------------------------------------------------------- | -------------------------------------------------------- | ------------------------------------------------------------------------ |